PEELING: FOR BEAUTIFUL SKIN

 Peeling in Geneva

-L'trichloroacetic acid or TCA is more suitable for treating wrinkles and fine lines, the dilated pores and the scars ofacne.
-In addition to its effects scrubsThe peel stimulates cell regeneration, promotes the production of collagen and dyes, and improves the quality of the skin.Elastinand helps smooth the skinto improve its overall appearance.
+Meanwhile, trichloroacetic acid or TCA is better suited to treating wrinkles and fine lines, dilated pores and acne scars.
+In addition to its exfoliating effects, the peel stimulates cell regeneration, promotes the production of collagen andelastin, and helps to smooth the skin, improving its overall appearance.

 Laser peels and the PRX-T33 peel are new-generation peels.

-It is advisable to consult a dermatologist or an aesthetic doctor to determine the type of peeling best suited to your skin type and your needs, to ensure optimum results and avoid any risk of undesirable effects
+It is recommended that you consult a dermatologist or aesthetic doctor to determine the type of peel best suited to your skin type and needs, to ensure optimal results and avoid any risk of adverse effects

 How do you look after your skin after a peel?